 Gnomes are known as Gernumblies in the story of everyone’s favorite wizard, Harry Potter.
 Within the wizard’s world these creatures are quite annoying and destructive which is against the majority view of gnomes which is that they are helpful and kind.

 Over the years, the range of garden gnomes that people have begun making and selling has increased dramatically, especially due to the improvement of technology which has helped people to sell directly from their homes around the world on platforms such as Amazon and eBay.

 As they have been around for such a long time, people have looked for new and diverse ways to put a spin on the traditional ornament.
-The trademark hat is almost always there, as is the long, white beard, however people have tried to reimagine them by making ones based around famous creatures such as zombies, military based figures, sports teams and dinosaurs.
+The trademark hat is almost always there, as is the long, white beard, however people have tried to reimagine them by making ones based around famous creatures such as zombies, military based figures, sports teams, dinosaurs and Valentine’s gnomes.

 People’s creativity is boundless and it is very impressive what they are creating based on what we know about the gnome figure.
 Many of these spin-offs are great for adding a lawn figure to your particular lawn that will surprise, delight and, sometimes, make visitors laugh.